Dev-123-win/Rewardly-/blueprint.md

 ## Overview

-Rewardly is a mobile application that allows users to earn points by watching ads and playing a game.
-These points can then be redeemed for rewards.
-The app also includes a tier system that rewards users for their engagement.
+Rewardly is a mobile application designed to reward users for watching ads and playing games.
+It incorporates a tiered system, daily tasks, and a referral program to engage and retain users.
+The app also includes administrative features for managing user data and application settings.

 ## Features

+### User Features

-*   **User Authentication:** Users can create an account and log in using their email and password.
+*   **Authentication:** Users can sign up and log in using their email and password.
-*   **Points System:** Users can earn points by watching ads and playing a game.
+*   **Points System:** Users earn points for watching ads and playing games.
-*   **Tier System:** Users can progress through three tiers: Bronze, Silver, and Gold.
-Each tier has its own set of benefits.
+*   **Tier System:** Users can progress through different tiers (e.g., Bronze, Silver, Gold) based on their point accumulation.
-    *   **Silver Tier:** 5,000 points OR a 7-day streak.
-    *   **Gold Tier:** 10,000 points OR a 30-day streak.
+*   **Daily Tasks:** Users are encouraged to watch a certain number of ads daily to maintain a streak and earn bonus points.
+*   **Withdrawal System:** Users can withdraw their earnings through various methods.
+*   **Referral Program:** Users can refer others to the app and earn rewards.
-*   **Achievements:** Users can unlock achievements by completing certain tasks.
+*   **Achievements:** Users can unlock achievements by completing specific milestones.
-*   **Admin Panel:** Admins can view user data and manage the app.
+*   **Profile Management:** Users can view their profile, points, tier, and other relevant information.
-*   **Dark Mode:** The app includes a dark mode for users who prefer it.
+*   **Informational Screens:** The app includes screens for "About Us," "How It Works," "Terms of Service," and "Privacy Policy."

-## Design
+### Admin Features

+*   **Admin Panel:** A dedicated screen for administrators to manage the app.
+*   **User History:** Admins can view user withdrawal history and other relevant data.

+### Technical Features

+*   **Firebase Integration:** The app uses Firebase for authentication, database (Firestore), and remote configuration.
+*   **Ad Integration:** The app integrates with an ad service to display rewarded and rewarded interstitial ads.
-*   **Color Scheme:** The app uses a deep purple color scheme.
+*   **Push Notifications:** The app uses a notification service to send push notifications to users.
-*   **Typography:** The app uses the Oswald and Roboto fonts.
+*   **State Management:** The app uses the `provider` package for state management.
-*   **Iconography:** The app uses Material Design icons.
+*   **Routing:** The app uses the `go_router` package for navigation.

-## Bug Fixes and Improvements

-*   **Critical Security Bug: Invalid API Key:** Fixed a critical security bug where the app was using an invalid API key.
-This was resolved by reconfiguring the app to use the correct Firebase project, `rewardly-mini`, and regenerating the `firebase_options.dart` file.
-*   **Critical Security Bug: Invalid App Check Key:** Fixed a critical security bug where the Firebase App Check was configured with a placeholder reCAPTCHA key.
-*   **Critical Bug: Memory Leak:** Fixed a memory leak in the `AppLifecycleReactor` class.
-*   **Poor User Experience: Flawed Navigation:** Re-architected the navigation to use a `StatefulShellRoute`, which provides a more consistent and user-friendly experience.
-*   **Critical Bug: Flawed Tier Promotion:** Fixed a critical bug in the tier promotion logic.
-*   **Logic Bug: Redundant and Inconsistent Tier Calculation:** Removed redundant tier calculation logic from the `HomeScreen`.
-*   **UI Bug: Stale Admin Status:** Implemented `WidgetsBindingObserver` to automatically refresh the user's admin status.
-*   **Poor User Experience: SnackBar Spam:** Improved the achievement notification to prevent `SnackBar` spam.
-*   **Critical Bug: App Stuck on Loading Screen:** Fixed a critical bug that caused the app to get stuck on the loading screen.
-The `AuthProvider` was completely rewritten to correctly manage authentication state, including loading and error states, and to notify the router when the user's authentication status changes.
-This ensures that the app reliably navigates to the correct screen after loading.
-*   **Redundant Tier Logic:** Moved the tier name and color logic to the `UserTier` model.
-*   **Poor UX:** Added a logout button to the `ProfileScreen`.
-*   **Inconsistent Design:** Used a `Consumer` widget to get the user's data from the `UserDataProvider`.
+*   **Theming:** The app includes a theme provider to manage the visual theme of the application.
-*   **Improved UI:** Improved the UI of the `ProfileScreen` to make it more visually appealing and user-friendly.
-*   **Feature Removal: Leaderboard:** Removed the leaderboard feature, including the backend Cloud Function, the `LeaderboardScreen`, and all associated UI elements, as requested.
-*   **Improved Code Quality:** Resolved a lint warning in the `UserDataProvider` by making the `_withdrawalHistory` list `final` to improve code robustness.